 We’re only human and accidents happen, but that doesn’t mean that this is something to be taken lightly.
 It is very important that you have Personal Trainer insurance so that it will protect you from overpaying for the mistakes that have made.
 If you have not invested in insurance and something happens to go wrong with your client, you will be responsible for the costs of their injury.
-If your client sustains an injury during a workout that leaves them unable to work, you will be required to pay your client’s salary for however long they are disabled.
-Do not make this mistake and get Personal Trainer Insurance immediately.
+If your client sustains an injury during a workout that leaves them unable to work, you could be held liable so the advice is to get Personal Trainer Insurance immediately.

 If you decide to have your own clients (and frankly this is what your end goal should be) then you will need to insure yourself.
 I guess most of your clients won’t ask you if you are insured but you will need it in case something goes wrong (severe injuries, accidents, injuries caused by your poor advice).

 Step 3: Find a job or start your own personal trainer business

 Having PT Diploma itself won’t make you a Personal Trainer just yet.
 You need to put your knowledge into test – actually, start training people.
 For that, you have to find clients or land a personal trainer job.